-- 4 In line with the PCAF Standard, our 2020 financed emissions calculations consider our customers' Scope 3 emissions in upstream oil and gas extraction, and thermal coal mining.
+- and gas extraction, and thermal coal mining.
 In 2020, we did not consider customers' Scope 3 emissions in other sectors.
-For more of the sector of information on our financed emissions methodology see pages 78-85. - 5 There are a number of dependencies in achieving these targets.
-If the outcomes described in the scenarios we use such as rapid decarbonisation of Australia's electricity grid - do not eventuate, we may not achieve our financed emissions targets.
+For more - information on our financed emissions methodology see pages 78-85. - 5 There are a number of dependencies in achieving these targets.
+If the outcomes described in the scenarios we use such as rapid decarbonisation of Australia's electricity grid do not eventuate, we may not achieve our financed emissions targets.
 See pages 86-91 for further information. - 6 Scenario analysis methodologies vary by portfolio, please see pages 52-53 for further information.